Soojin-Lee0819/connectionsLab/Week2/README.md

 8. Add focus() method for input element ready for entering
 9. Duplicate To-Do list for 7 days
 10. Allow press Enter to add new task

 <img src="images/challenge.png" width="700">

+### Motivational Quote Slideshow
-1)I started with creating motivational
+1)I started with creating a motivational Quote slideshow

+<Note> Later in the semester, after learning how to use API, I want to put quote API here instead of keeping it as a static quote slides.

 To prevent an error, I added a function where if user adds